JDORYXD/MO-IT101-Group14/README.md

 - Tested and debugged the program for correctness
 - Ensured smooth integration of employee and attendance data

-### Judessa Caramto – Documentation Support
-- Assisted in preparing project documentation and the project README
-- Helped organize written descriptions of the system and its features
-- Reviewed documentation for clarity and completeness

 ### Princess Jade Magahis – Presentation & Interface Support
 - Assisted in preparing project presentation materials and slides
 - Provided feedback on the system interface and user experience
 - Helped review the program flow for demonstration purposes

-### Derrell Managtay – Data Preparation Support
-- Assisted in preparing sample employee and attendance data used for testing
-- Helped verify employee records and attendance entries
-- Provided support during testing and system demonstration

----

 ## 💻 Program Details